AnthonyByansi/Music-Recommendation-Engine/README.md

 * Mean average error (MAE)
 * Root mean square error (RMSE)
 * The recommendation model achieved a MAE of 0.75 and a RMSE of 0.89 on the test set.

+## Usage

+To use the recommendation model, you will need to install the following dependencies:

+* NumPy
+* SciPy
+* scikit-learn